Over 67 years of tradition

 Since 1957 the first full weekend in October has meant that it’s St. James Court Art Show time.
 What originally began as a way to pay the bills has become an autumn tradition that draws hundreds of thousands of visitors to see (and purchase) original art from talented artists.

-2022 – #2 “Best Fine Art and Design Show” – Sunshine Artist Magazine
+• Voted #3 “Best Fine Art and Design Show” in 2024 Sunshine Artist Magazine

-2021 – #1 “Best Fine Art and Design Show of the Past 10 Years” – Sunshine Artist Magazine
+• Voted #1 “Best Fine Art and Design Show” in 2023 Sunshine Artist Magazine

 St. James Court Art Show – The Early Years